isc-projects/kea/doc/guide/admin.rst

    These edits are primarily intended as a starting point, and are not a definitive reference on PostgreSQL administration or database security.
-Please consult your PostgreSQL user manual before making these changes, as they may expose other databases that you run.
+Please consult the PostgreSQL user manual before making these changes, as they may expose other databases that are running.
 It may be necessary to restart PostgreSQL in order for the changes to take effect.

 Initialize the PostgreSQL Database Using kea-admin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you elected not to create the tables manually, you can do so now by
+If the tables were not created manually, do so now by
 running the ``kea-admin`` tool:

 ::

    $ kea-admin lease-init pgsql -u database-user -p database-password -n database-name

-Do not do this if you already created the tables manually. ``kea-admin``
+Do not do this if the tables were already created manually. ``kea-admin``
 implements rudimentary checks; it will refuse to initialize a database
 that contains any existing tables.
-If you want to start from scratch,
+To start from scratch,
-you must remove all data manually.
+all data must be removed manually.
 (This process is a manual operation
 on purpose, to avoid possibly irretrievable mistakes by ``kea-admin``.)

 .. _pgsql-upgrade: